Inorganic Ions – Biological Molecules Ep 10

 IonFunction

-H+Hydrogen ions are simply a protons.
-The pH of a solution depends on the concentration of H+ ions: the more H+, the lower (more acidic) the pH.
-For example, there are lots of H+ ions in the stomach.
+H+Hydrogen ions are simply proton.
+The pH of a solution depends on the concentration of H+ ions: the higher the H+ concentration, the lower (more acidic) the pH.
+For example, there in a high concentration of H+ ions in the stomach.
 They are also important for many reactions taking place in organisms, for example we will see they are involved in photosynthesis.

 Fe2+Iron ions are an important part of haemoglobin, which you can read about here.
-The Fe2+ ions in haemoglobin bind oxygen so it can be carried around the body.
+The Fe2+ ions in the haem groups of haemoglobin bind oxygen so it can be carried around the body.
 When oxygen binds, the ions become Fe3+ until the oxygen is released again.

 K+Similar to sodium ions, potassium ions are also important for muscle contraction, nerve impulses, and regulating fluid balance.

-NH4+Any A-Level chemists amongst you will know that ammonium ions contain a dative covalent bond.
-They are a really important source of nitrogen for plants and are absorbed into the roots from the soil.
+NH4+Ammonium ions are a really important source of nitrogen for plants and are absorbed into the roots from the soil.
 Nitrogen is needed to make other molecules such as amino acids.
+You will come across ammonium ions in the nitrogen cycle.

 Ca2+Perhaps the most well known role of calcium ions is in bones.
-But they have other roles too, such as acting as a cofactor for enzymes and assisting the transmission of nerve impulses across synapses.
+But they have other roles too, such as acting as a cofactor for enzymes, assisting the transmission of nerve impulses across synapses, and having a role in muscle contraction.

 PO43-Our old friend the phosphate ion.
 We’ve come across these bound to other molecules as phosphate groups in DNA, RNA, ATP and phospholipids.
-They are also important for respiration and photosynthesis.
+They are also important for synthesis of ATP in respiration and photosynthesis.

 OHHydroxide ions have the opposite effect of H+ ions on pH: the higher the OH- concentration, the higher (more alkaline) the pH.